jmeistrich/rnl-conf-2025/slides/slides.md

 <!--
 It's a wild west out there.
 Lots of libraries need to be built, and you could make your library the defacto goto by just being first.

-If you have a library with native code, please add mac support.
+If you have a library with native code, please add Mac support.
 As Saad said, it's usually pretty easy to port from iOS.

-If you want to make a mac app, try doing it in react native.
+If you want to make a Mac app, try doing it in react native.
 It's pretty cool.
 -->

 ---